 A recent short film, "Drama," directed by Tian Guan, in which he worked as a cinematographer,

-Los Angeles Film Festival 2015.
-It also screened at Slamdance, Palm Springs and elsewhere.
+Los Angeles Film Festival, also screened at Slamdance, Palm Springs and elsewhere.

 Film (short) by June Kyu Park (Drama) Director, Editor, Producer, Writer, Production designer A homeless and drug addicted 18-year-old girl tries to pay her debt through a sterilization operation.

 Film (short) by Tian Guan (Comedy and Drama) Visual effects, Cinematographer A young couple who are about to have sex in a car but realize that there are no more condoms left.
 Right at that moment, they see a young woman standing at the corner of an intersection not far from them.
 The girl in the car believes the young lady is a prostitute and asks the guy to ask her for a condom.
 The guy hesitates to go because he thinks the lady is not, and he doesn't want to be awkward.
 While they are arguing about the lady, a guy walks to her.
 Written by Anonymous

 Film (short) by June Kyu Park (Drama, Romance and War) Director, Editor, Producer, Visual effects, Sound department, Writer The story about an American girl who is in love with a Middle Eastern guy, discovers the sad reality that is pulling them away.

 Film (short) by Claire Ying-Chin Wang (Drama, Fantasy and Mystery) Camera and Electrical Department A failed actor struggles with his marriage, career, and his metamorphosis into a tree.

 Film (short) by Tanya Schiller (Drama and Mystery) Camera and Electrical Department A woman is entangled with the memories of her past and she struggles with a confrontation with her family.